 At first, the egg capsules have a yellowish color when deposited.
 Then they become darker as development progresses.

-The egg capsules have an oval shape and extremely small (1-1.5mm long and about 1mm wide).
+The egg capsules have an oval shape and are extremely small (1-1.5mm long and about 1mm wide).
 The capsules also have a thin membrane surrounding the eggs.
 Each capsule has, on average, 68 eggs (ranging from 32-106).
 Surprise!

 Note: Almost all guides about Nerite snails (even at the top of Google search) say that they lay eggs.
 Well, this is not correct!
 What you see and think are nerite eggs are actually capsules with dozens of little eggs in them!

 Larval development (planktotrophic development) of Nerite Snails